albbaous/Dissertation/README.md

 - Use filters "Reference genomes", “Annotated by NCBI RefSeq”, “complete” (asssembly level), “2021-2023”

-- May need to retrieve dataset from "bin" if using MacOS operating system.
+- May need to retrieve dataset from ``bin`` if using MacOS operating system.

-- Unzip files in ncbi_dataset/data directory and transfer to remote, using scp command or FileZilla (https://filezilla-project.org)
+- Unzip files in ``ncbi_dataset/data`` directory and transfer to remote, using scp command or FileZilla (https://filezilla-project.org)

 ## Running Prokka